 - students who are lone parents

-Part time students are normally able to claim state benefits based on the normal eligibility requirements but if you are a full time student and think you may be entitled to Housing Benefit then please contact us for further advice as this area can be complicated and different rules may also apply in the summer vacation.
+Part time students are normally able to claim state benefits based on the normal eligibility requirements but if you are a full time student and think you may be entitled to Housing Benefit/Universal Credit then please contact us for further advice as this area can be complicated and different rules may also apply in the summer vacation.

 As a student you will have the option of living on-campus or off-campus when coming to University and while you are studying throughout your course.

-Most non-1st Year student’s decide to live off-campus with friends they have met and it is very important, especially if you have never lived independently before, to be aware of the how private accommodation works and your rights and responsibilities.
+Some students (especially after their first year) decide to live off-campus with friends they have met and it is very important, especially if you have never lived independently before, to be aware of the how private accommodation works and your rights and responsibilities.